rdkcentral/rdkservices/HdmiCecSink/doc/HdmiCecSinkPlugin.md

 <a name="method.requestActiveSource"></a>
 ## *requestActiveSource <sup>method</sup>*

-Requests for the active source in the network.
+Requests the active source in the network.

 ### Parameters